flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 This release introduce two environment variables that are available in your Flet apps:

-* `FLET_APP_DATA` - directory for storing application data that is preserved between app updates.
+* `FLET_APP_STORAGE_DATA` - directory for storing application data that is preserved between app updates.
 That directory is already pre-created and its location depends on the platform the app is running on.
-* `FLET_APP_TEMP` - directory for temporary application files, i.e. cache.
+* `FLET_APP_STORAGE_TEMP` - directory for temporary application files, i.e. cache.
 That directory is already pre-created and its location depends on the platform the app is running on.

 For example, data folder path can be read in your app as: